bharats1507/Recipe-Preparation-Agent-/README.md

 # Recipe-Preparation-Agent-
-SmartChef AI is an AI-powered Recipe Preparation Agent built using IBM Granite and IBM Cloud Lite.
+SmartChef AI is an AI-powered Recipe Preparation Agent built using IBM Orchestrate and IBM Cloud Lite.
 It uses RAG to recommend recipes based on available ingredients, provides step-by-step cooking instructions, suggests ingredient substitutions, supports dietary preferences, and helps reduce food waste by turning pantry items into delicious meals.
 # 🍳 SmartChef AI – Recipe Preparation Agent

 ## 📌 Project Overview

 SmartChef AI is an AI-powered Recipe Preparation Agent that helps users prepare delicious meals using the ingredients they already have at home.
-Built with **IBM Granite**, **IBM watsonx.ai**, **IBM watsonx Orchestrate**, and **Retrieval-Augmented Generation (RAG)**, the agent retrieves relevant recipes from a knowledge base and generates personalized cooking instructions, ingredient substitutions, nutritional insights, and cooking tips.
+Built with **IBM watsonx.ai**, **IBM watsonx Orchestrate**, and **Retrieval-Augmented Generation (RAG)**, the agent retrieves relevant recipes from a knowledge base and generates personalized cooking instructions, ingredient substitutions, nutritional insights, and cooking tips.

 The solution aims to reduce food waste, save time, and make everyday cooking simpler through an intelligent conversational assistant.